awsdocs/aws-cloudtrail-user-guide/doc_source/logging-insights-events-with-cloudtrail.md

 aws cloudtrail put-insight-selectors --trail-name TrailName --insight-selectors '[{"InsightType": "ApiCallRateInsight"}]'
 ```

-The following result shows the Insights event selector configured for the trail\.
+The following result shows the Insights event selector that is configured for the trail\.

 ```
 {